Jaswanth-Sai-Nathani/Team_A_DATA606/README.md

 ### Problem Statement

-1.The goal of this project is to estimate the price of used cars in the USA, using various machine learning techniques.
+* The goal of this project is to estimate the price of used cars in the USA, using various machine learning techniques.

-2. For the benefit of buyers and sellers, a predictive analysis on used car prices and an estimation of what would be a good price to buy or sell a car on the open market.
+* For the benefit of buyers and sellers, a predictive analysis on used car prices and an estimation of what would be a good price to buy or sell a car on the open market.

-3.Try to make an estimate as to what features of a car matters most, in determining a used car's pricing.
+* Try to make an estimate as to what features of a car matters most, in determining a used car's pricing.

 ### Approach